Odne2920/chat-app/README.md

 - Room passwords are checked without ever sending them to your device
 - Only one active tab at a time (prevents login confusion)
 - Designed to feel safe and predictable

-## Current bugs
-- App goes to login screen when internet is restored and user isn't logged in.
-- Avatar images don't load offline.